askmike/mijnrealiteit-photoblog/readme.md

 ## How It Works

-The photoblog uses a simple static site generator built with plain JavaScript.
-Here's how it works:
+The photoblog uses a simple static site generator to generate the blog (with RSS feed) and optimize all images for web.

 ### Directory Structure
 ```